-SET and all schools within the trust will employ procedures to prevent people who pose risks to children from working in our schools by ensuring that all individuals working in any capacity have been subjected to safeguarding checks in line with the statutory guidance in KCSiE 2021 Part Four.
-However, we recognise the possibility that an adult may cause harm to a child and/or may have behaved in a way that indicates that they may not be suitable to work with children.
-Schools have in place procedures to react to any situation where this may be a concern, in line with KCSiE 2021 Part Four.
+SET and all schools within the trust will employ procedures to prevent people who pose risks to children from working in our schools by ensuring that all individuals working in any capacity have been subjected to safeguarding checks.
+However, we recognise the possibility that an adult may cause harmto a child and/or may have behaved in a way that indicates that they maynot be suitable to work with children.
+Schools have in place procedures to react to any situation where this may be a concern, in line with KCSiE Part Four.